moonl1ght/iOS-ObjectDetection/README.md

 First of all need to download YOLOv3 pretrained weights from [YOLO website](https://pjreddie.com/yolo/).
 Download both cfg and weights files.

-Then load this weights with to model using [Keras YOLOv3](https://github.com/qqwweee/keras-yolo3) implementation.
+Then load Darknet weights to Keras model using [Keras-YOLOv3](https://github.com/qqwweee/keras-yolo3) implementation.

 After cloning above repo use this commend to load Darknet and save .h5: